buttstuff69/Battle-Notify/README.md

 The `config` folder has all the files necessary to customize the events that are shown.

+## Messages in Center of Screen

+This can only be accomplished using a modded S1UImessage.gpk.
+Heres a link for mine: https://mega.nz/file/iS5xXaSK#3DFLiDWINq-pAn9DJdLBud0R4fwo9BTS3Ww-va14tco Place it in `Client\S1Game\CookedPC\Art_Data\Packages\_S1UI` Create the `_S1UI` folder and it must have the `_` in front.

 ## Styling options

 The file `./config/common_styling.js` contains the default styling options that will be prepended to each event.